Preprocessing data for QSARtuna

 deduplication_strategy=KeepAllNoDeduplication(),

-log_transform="True", # flags to use a transform
+log_transform=True, # flags to use a transform

 log_transform_base=LogBase.LOG10, # Log10 base will be used

-log_transform_negative="True", # The negated log transform will be applied
+log_transform_negative=LogNegative.TRUE, # The negated log transform will be applied

-log_transform_unit_conversion=6 # THe unit conversion for pXC50 values is 6
+log_transform_unit_conversion=6 # The unit conversion for pXC50 values is 6

 )